-Local people are interested in the ongoing management of the wood and there is a community interest group who are kept updated about the wood.
-There used to be a Management Group which carried out work in the wood and helped with fundraising, but as there is less practical work to be done in the wood now, it was decided to discontinue this group at the end of 2017.
+The local community has been involved with the wood from the acquisition stage with tremendous support and fundraising effort.
+The Community Group helped with management work in the wood initially, but as there is little work to do in the wood, it was decided to discontinue this group at the end of 2017.
+Community updates are now through a "friends of" group on facebook and a stakeholder list of interested people.

 There are currently 3 volunteer wardens who help to keep an eye on the wood and carry out minor maintenance work and keep the leaflet dispensers topped up.
-We also have volunteers who manage the red squirrel feeders.
+We also have 2 wildlife volunteers who look after the red squirrel feeders.

 The wood is used regularly by local schools and nurseries.
 Both Liff and Birkhill Primary Schools, and Red Squirrel Nursery, and Birkhill Primary Pre-school are within walking distance of the wood.
-The local Scout Hall is close to the wood.
-In 2015 we ran a Schools into Woods project with Liff Primary School.
+The local Scout Hall is close to the wood too.
+In 2015 we ran a "Schools into Woods" project with Liff Primary School.
 This empowered teachers to use the woodland for outdoor learning.

-We occasionally hold community events at Backmuir Wood as part of our rolling events programme.
+We occasionally hold community events at Backmuir Wood as part of our events programme.